eatlas/AU_NESP-MaC-3-17_AIMS_EOT20-tidal-stats/README.md

 Tidal constituents are the individual oscillatory components of tides, each corresponding to a specific gravitational interaction between the Earth, Moon, and Sun.
 These constituents are identified by unique names and letter codes (e.g., M2, S2, K1) and are characterized by their amplitude, phase, and frequency.
 By summing these components, tide predictions can be made for any given location (Parker, 2007).
 Models like EOT20 represent these tidal oscillations as spatial raster maps, showing the relative strength and phase of each constituent across the globe.
 The model's values are adjusted using satellite observations to best match real-world tides, accounting for variations in bathymetry and other dynamic oceanographic factors.

 EOT20 provides seventeen tidal constituents, including both primary components like M2, S2, N2, K2, and K1, as well as minor constituents such as 2N2, J1, M4, MF, and MM.
-These are provided on a global 0.125-degree grid stored in 17 NetCDF files (Hart-Davis, et al., 2021b).
+These are provided on a global 0.125-degree grid, stored in 17 NetCDF files (Hart-Davis, et al., 2021b).
 This high-resolution representation allows for precise modeling of tidal behaviors across the world's oceans.

 # Methods:

 The high resolution tidal dataset was generated using a suite of Python scripts.
-The overall methodology consists of four primary stages: download the tidal model and other source data, the creation of a processing grid (Tide-Model-Grid), the computation of tidal statistics (Tidal-Stats), and the subsequent merging of spatial subsets (Merge-Strips).
+The overall methodology consists of four primary stages: downloading the tidal model and other source data, creating a processing grid and cropped version of the tidal model constituents to match the study area (Tide-Model-Grid),  computating the tidal statistics (Tidal-Stats), and merging of spatial subsets (Merge-Strips).
 These stages work in concert to produce spatially explicit estimates of tidal parameters—including estimates of the Lowest and Highest Astronomical Tides (LAT/HAT) or their predicted counterparts (LPT/HPT), as well as Mean Low Water Springs (MLWS) and Mean High Water Springs (MHWS)—tailored to the coastal and intertidal environments of Australian waters.

+The EOT20 tidal model was also compared with monthly tidal statistics against 70 tide gauge stations around Australia.

 # References